How to Learn German: 6 Easy Ways to Learn German Fast

 germanpod101 homepage

 GermanPod101 is an app and online platform with many different learning activities, but the platform’s star is the podcast lessons.
 There are hundreds of lessons to choose from that range from beginner German to advanced.
 Some focus on the language, and others on interesting cultural topics about German-speaking countries.
-You can sign up for a free account to access new lessons weekly, or read more about it in this GermanPod101 review.
+You can sign up for a free account to access new lessons weekly or read more about it in this GermanPod101 review.

 Coffee Break German

-Coffee Break German has extensive podcasts that teach German language and culture.
+Coffee Break German has extensive podcast lessons that teach the German language and culture.
 It’s divided into 3 levels: beginner, intermediate, and upper intermediate.
 Each “season” (or level) builds upon what you learned previously so there is continuity between the lessons.
 There are also additional podcasts that focus on a specific cultural element, such as German literature.
 You can access all of the podcast audios for free, or sign up for a subscription if you want access to additional learning materials included in the complete course.

 News in Slow German

-As the name suggests, each podcast features a news story that is explained in German at a pace that is suitable for lower levels.
+As the name suggests, each episode features a news story that is explained in German at a pace that is suitable for lower levels.
 There are 2 levels: beginner and intermediate.
 The news stories are interesting and are divided into a variety of topics, such as science, world news, and art.
 Each podcast has a transcript with contextual translations in English if you need them.
 You can try News in Slow German for free for 7 days to see if you like it.

 How to Learn German Fast: Tips and Tricks

 Learning German is a marathon, not a sprint, but there are some helpful tricks you can use to learn faster.
-The best way to learn is to set a language learning routine.
+The best way to learn is to set a study routine.
 Set aside a few minutes every day that are dedicated to practicing German.
 Consistent practice is better than a few cram sessions every now and then.

 Another way to learn quickly is by exposing yourself to authentic German content.
 Once you have an understanding of basic German vocabulary and grammar, challenge yourself to find a way to hear how Germans really speak.
-You can watch videos, listen to music, or stream a TV series.
+You can watch YouTube videos, listen to music, or stream a TV series.
 And, of course, you can’t beat practicing with a native German speaker.
 If paying a teacher doesn’t fit your budget, you can try an app like Tandem or HelloTalk and get connected with a language exchange partner for free.

 How to Learn German: Final Thoughts

 No matter where you are on your German learning journey, I hope this list has helped you find a resource that can work for your learning goals.
-Whether you’re a beginner or advanced learner, it’s important to find a high-quality resource that you enjoy using.
+Whether you’re a beginner or an advanced learner, it’s important to find a high-quality resource that you enjoy using.
 With consistent practice, you’ll be speaking German with ease in no time!

 Want to learn more?
 Check out our German resource page.